lando/lando/docs/config/compose.md

 Also note that containers that do not have `bash` installed, like some `alpine` ones, will similarly not be able to load up SSH keys.

-These factors _may_ or _may not_ be relevant depending on what you are doing so they are here just as a warning.
-If you are using a container that **cannot** run as `root` you can doing something like below.
+These factors _may_ or _may not_ be relevant depending on what you are doing so they are here just as a FYI.

+If you are using a container that **cannot** run as `root` but still want that Lando magic you can try something like below.

 ```yaml
 services: